Tronde/ansible_role_setup_vsftpd/README.md

 So if you find the time, test it and report any issues, please.
 It's much appreciated. :-)

 Installs and configures vsftpd on Debian and EL platforms.
 It supports all options from vsftpd.conf/5).
 Be aware that this role replaces the /etc/vsftpd.conf file that is shipped with your distribution's package.
+If you run it without further configuration, it sets the options configured in `defaults/main.yml`.

 Role Variables
 --------------